-After centuries of crashing waves, the sandstone became malleable, freezing and thawing and creating one of the world’s most intriguing sea cave systems.
+After centuries of crashing waves and constant freezing and thawing, the sandstone became malleable and created one of the world’s most intriguing sea cave systems.
 Nature carved out delicate arches, vaulted chambers and honeycombed passageways best seen by kayak.
 As you glide through rocky pillars and past pitted walls, listen to the hollow pounding sound of the water hitting the rock and you’ll understand why the native Ojibwe once thought the caves had a malevolent character.

 How to Experience Them